-Since going into business in 1987 (originally as Dale’s Hauling Service), we’ve had the pleasure of stumbling across some truly fascinating stuff people are willing to throw away or looking to recycle or repurpose from an estate clean out.
+Since going into business in 1987 (originally as Dale’s Hauling Service), we’ve had the pleasure of stumbling across some truly fascinating stuff people are willing to throw away or looking to recycle or repurpose from an estate cleanout.
 The junk removal business has changed a lot since those days, but for the better.
-More than ever before, recycling and re-using is at the forefront of what we do every day.
-We pride ourselves on recycling as much as possible, whether it be old appliances, furniture, construction material and more.
-Your vintage knick knacks and collectibles are no exception.
+More than ever before, recycling and re-using are at the forefront of what we do every day.
+We pride ourselves on recycling as much as possible, whether it be old appliances, furniture, construction materials and more.
+Your vintage knick-knacks and collectibles are no exception.
 And if your junk is fascinating enough, we just might feature it in our Cool Finds blog series!

 Here are some of the coolest things we’ve found in the Victoria area recently: